JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 **When do the changes take effect?**

 In Kotlin 1.9.20, a deprecation warning is introduced when multiple targets of the same type is used in Kotlin Multiplatform projects.
+In Kotlin 2.0, error will be reported in such cases, causing your build to fail.